TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-conclusion.md

 We often have a quick shower without boosting, particularly if we don't need any more hot water that day.
 Water heating is off, but occasionally a DHW run will happen anyway.

 If you shower long enough, the temperature sensor reading drops close to the temperature of the cold water entering the bottom of the heat exchanger.
-Our mains water can be as low as 7°C in cold weather, with sensor readings below 10°C. Once water stops flowing through the heat exchanger, temperatures equalize a bit, and the sensor reading slowly rises to 20°C.
+Our mains water can be as low as 7°C in cold weather, with sensor readings below 10°C. As Adam never tires of telling me, we have unusually cold mains water.
+Once water stops flowing through the heat exchanger, temperatures equalize a bit, and the sensor reading slowly rises to 20°C.

 Apparently, Vaillant's frost protection feature also applies to hot water cylinders.
 If the temperature falls significantly below 10°C, it will force a short (and inefficient) DHW run.
 This isn't documented, but according to [forum posts](https://community.openenergymonitor.org/t/vaillant-arotherm-owners-thread/21891/1058), has been confirmed verbally by Vaillant.
 There's no way to adjust the thresholds used.